STEMM Guest Lecture Series

 Body

-Welcome to our STEMM Guest Lecture series comprising masterclasses delivered by leading ANU academic experts and researchers.
+Welcome to our 2024 STEMM Guest Lecture series comprising masterclasses delivered by leading ANU academic experts and researchers.

-Each guest lecture focuses on a different discipline area and highlight some of the leading research work being done across the ANU.
+Each guest lecture focuses on a different discipline area and highlights some of the leading research work being done across the ANU.
 Participants are expected to have some level of background knowledge (and ideally, would have completed some university-level courses) in the subject area of each lecture.

 Contact